toransahu/notes/docs/Languages/python/python_advanced.md

 ```

 ### What is .join()?

 * The join() method, when used with threading or multiprocessing, is not related to str.join()
 * it's not actually concatenating anything together
 * It just means "wait for this [thread/process] to complete"
 * The name join is used because the multiprocessing module's API is meant to look as similar to the threading module's API
-* The reason why is called join is that is joining the processes into a single one.
+* The reason why it is called join is because of joining the processes into a single one (the main one).

 <img src="https://i.stack.imgur.com/IRpP1.jpg">